Robust and tunable Floquet altermagnets in sliding A-type antiferromagnetic bilayers

-Unfortunately, when BL-MBT is stacked in reverse, as displayed in the side view of Fig. S5(a), the symmetry $\left[C_2||P\right]$ is lost and replaced by $\left[C_2||M_z\right]$.
-This alteration results in a transition to space group No. 187 ($P\bar{6}m2$), which preserves $C_{3z}$-rotational symmetry but loses inversion symmetry.
-The $\left[C_2||M_z\right]$ configuration leads to spin degeneracy throughout the entire BZ, resulting in an AFM state.
-However, when light is incident along the $x$-axis, the $\left[C_2||M_z\right]$ symmetry is broken, enabling the emergence of a $p$-wave altermagnetic state.
-At arbitrary angles of CPL, there are no spin-space symmetric operators that connect the two Mn atoms with opposite spins, resulting in a compensated ferrimagnetic (CFiM) state \cite{liu2025robust-CFiM} characterized by spin-splitting throughout the entire BZ.
-Thus, in the absence of the protection afforded by $\left[C_2||P\right]$, the altermagnetic state loses its invariance with respect to the CPL incident angle.
-Detailed results pertaining to space group No. 187 for the reversed stacking configuration can be found in Table S4 and Fig. S5 in Secs.
-I and IV of the supplementary materials.
+We then contrast this behavior with reversed stacking of BL-MBT [Fig. S6(a) \cite{supplementary}], where $\left[C_2||P\right]$ is replaced by $\left[C_2||M_z\right]$.
+The ground-state remains AFM and the system crystallizes in space group No. 187 ($P\bar{6}m2$), which breaks the inversion symmetry.
+However, for $x$-axis incidence, the symmetry $\left[C_2||M_z\right]$ is broken, allowing a $p$-wave altermagnetic state.
+For a generic CPL incidence direction, except for the cases when light is incident along the $x-y$ plane which also give rise to a $p$-wave altermagnet, no spin-space symmetry remains to relate the two Mn sites with opposite spins.
+Instead, the system transitions into a compensated ferrimagnetic (CFiM) state \cite{liu2025robust-CFiM}, exhibiting spin splitting throughout the entire BZ.
+Consequently, without the protection of $\left[C_2||P\right]$, the altermagnetic response is no longer invariant with respect to the CPL incident direction.
+Further details are provided in Table S4 and Fig. S7 in Secs.
+I and IV of the Supplementary Materials \cite{supplementary}.

-Additionally, the reversed stacking-sliding configuration gives rise to five additional space groups: No. 156 ($P3m1$), No. 39 ($Aem2$), No. 8 ($Cm$), No. 5 ($C2$) and No. 1($P1$).
-Among these, only space groups No. 39 ($Aem2$) and No. 5 ($C2$) permit the emergence of $p$-wave altermagnetism, contingent upon specific incident directions.
-In contrast, the CFiM state remains stable under all conditions for the other three space groups.
-Detailed analyses can be found in Tables S5-S10 in Sec.
-I of the supplementary materials.

-In summary, we investigate and characterize the invariance of Floquet altermagnetism in A-AFM bilayers concerning stacking sliding and light illumination direction, assuming the presence of inversion symmetry.
-Symmetrical analysis with spin-space groups, in conjunction with light illumination, supports this conclusion.
-We propose a straightforward strategy to construct A-AFM bilayers with inversion symmetry from any arbitrary FM monolayers, guided by the $d$-electron counting rule.
-Then, using forward-stacking BL-MBT as a representative template, we demonstrate the existence of an $f$-wave altermagnet under stacking-sliding arrangements within space group No. 164, illuminated by out-of-plane CPL.
-In contrast, a $p$-wave state emerges under alternative conditions.
-Even if the in-plane mirror symmetry exists, the altermagnetism remains invariant by only excluding out-of-plane irradiation.
-Our findings and proposals significantly popularize the material design of altermagnets; specifically, if an AFM-coupled bilayer is constructed from two FM monolayers with inversion symmetry, it must be a CPL- or EPL-induced altermagnet.